 Once you understand how a policy works and what it covers, you research the current and future cost of care where you live or expect to live in the future.
 The LTC NEWS Cost of Care Calculator, as noted above, helps in your research.

-The premium you will pay depends on several factors, including:
+The premium you will pay will depend on several factors, including:

 - Age and Health: Your age and health when you apply are key in determining your premium.
 If you are older and have significant health problems, you will pay more than someone in good health and is younger - i.e., in your 40s or 50s, which is when most people obtain coverage.